Adonis-Rwabira/Devs_AI_Agents/README.md

 This project is an open initiative continuous improvement.
 Your experience, feedback, and contributions are essential.

-*   **Discussions and Suggestions:** Please use the **"Issues"** section of this repository to ask questions, share your thoughts on the methodology, suggest improvements for the prompts, or point out areas માટે clarification.
+*   **Discussions and Suggestions:** Please use the **"Issues"** section of this repository to ask questions, share your thoughts on the methodology, suggest improvements for the prompts, or point out areas clarification.
 *   **Contributions to Prompts:** If you have concrete, tested modifications or additions to propose for the prompt files, please feel free to submit a **"Pull Request"**.

 Together, we can refine this approach to make human-AI collaboration even more powerful and accessible to all developers.